omkarfadtare965/CodeChef/README.md

 - Tracking metadata, data provenance, and data lineage is crucial for managing complex data pipelines; maintaining a log of data sources, transformations, and processing steps helps understand the flow of data from raw input to final output.
 Additionally, storing metadata about the data such as creation date, schema, and versioning, allows you to track modifications and aids in debugging any issues.

 __Example:__
-> Apache Beam: can be used to automate the process of cleaning the data.
+> __Apache Beam:__ can be used to automate the process of cleaning the data.

-> TensorFlow Transform: can be used to automate feature engineering process.
+> __TensorFlow:__ Transform: can be used to automate feature engineering process.

-> Airflow: can be used to schedule regular evaluations of the model as new data comes in.
+> __Airflow:__ can be used to schedule regular evaluations of the model as new data comes in.

 ### Challenges in deploying machine learning models:
 - __1) Machine learning or Statistical issues:__